- Course Number:

 To clarify the teaching of evolution and its place in the classroom, the Portland Community College Biology Departments stand by the following statements about what is science and how the theory of evolution is the major organizing theory in the discipline of the biological sciences.

-Science is a fundamentally non-dogmatic and self-correcting investigatory process.
-In science, a theory is neither a guess, dogma, or myth.
+Science is a fundamentally nondogmatic and self-correcting investigatory process.
+In science, a theory is neither a guess, dogma, nor myth.
 The theories developed through scientific investigation are not decided in advance, but can be and often are modified and revised through observation and experimentation.
-Our position is that Intelligent Design falls under creation "science."

 Biology instructors of Portland Community College will teach the theory of evolution not as absolute truth but as the most widely accepted scientific theory on the diversity of life.
 We, the Biology Subject Area Curriculum Committee at Portland Community College, therefore stand with such organizations as the National Association of Biology Teachers in opposing the inclusion of pseudo-sciences in our science curricula.